pvonmoradi/weechat-discord/README.md

 * [libclang](https://rust-lang.github.io/rust-bindgen/requirements.html)

-Compiling with Cargo with result in a shared object file `target/release/libweecord.so` (or `.dylib` on macos), which then needs to be installed to the `plugins/` dir of your weechat home.
+Compiling with Cargo with result in a shared object file `target/release/libweecord.so` (or `.dylib` on macos), which then needs to be installed to the `plugins/` directory of your weechat home.

 This can be done automatically with the project build tool.